A kite tutorial

 Packing Up

 If it's time to go and you've already staked down your lines as described above, then you are half way home, as the rest goes quickly.
 That's because we are going to leave the flying lines attached.
 Go back to the kite with your handy weights, or pick them up off the ground if they have been there since take off.
 Grab the trailing edge at the center of the kite and pull it towards you until it reaches the bridle toggles where the main lines attach.
 You will want to be able to fold the wing tips to the center of the kite with the bidles draped inside.
 Put a few of the weights along the trailing edge to keep it in place, since this is where the wind can get under and flip the kite, creating and unruly mess.
 Grab one of the wing tips and fold that half of the kite, bringing the tip to the center section and tuckin in all the bridle lines into the fold as you go.
-Take weights from the folded section’s trailing edge and place them on top as needed, again, at the trailing edge to keep the wind out of the kite.
+Take weights from the folded section's trailing edge and place them on top as needed, again, at the trailing edge to keep the wind out of the kite.
+Take a look at figure 8.

 We are keeping the lines attached with the kite, since it is an easy way to keep the bridles and lines from tangling, and it will speed your launch on the next outing.
 As your stable of kites grows, try to keep a set for each kite, if you can afford to.
 Remember, if your next kite is much bigger, it will probably require a heavier line set anyway.
 If you must disconnect your lines, make sure you secure the ends of the bridles as they were when you first un-packed the kite.
 Before we finish packing the kite, we have to wind the lines.